JazmineMT/ContentGuide/02-voice-and-tone.md

 ### Clear and Concise

 Sometimes less is more; always strive to say the same thing in fewer words.
-It creates a clear and concise message, and it also shows we respect our customers' time.
+It creates a clear and concise message, and it also shows we respect developers' time.

 <pre>